 Kansas income tax rates

 Kansas has a progressive income tax system with three tax brackets for the 2019 tax year: 3.1%, 5.25% and 5.7%.
-The tax rates and tax brackets that apply to your income depend on your filing status and total income.Learn more about federal income tax rates and tax brackets
+The tax rates and tax brackets that apply to your income depend on your filing status and total income.Learn about federal tax rates and tax brackets

 Kansas deductions, exemptions and credits to know